 Best time to go: During the wet season much of the mountain is off limits, so it’s best to plan your trip between April – November, when it’s considered to be the dry season in Bali.

 Read more: Asia’s Best Volcano Hikes

 There’s plenty to explore in South Korea’s Seoraksan National Park, and depending on where you begin your hike, you can scale Daecheongbong, Seoraksan’s highest peak in just two hours.
 However, if it’s a more unusual experience that you’re after, book your shelter and consider hiking overnight.
-We’d recommend starting from Baekdamsa, which is less crowded than the main entrance at Seoraksan, and still has plenty of hiking options available (you can check some of them out here).
+We’d recommend starting from Baekdamsa, which is less crowded than the main entrance at Seoraksan, but still has plenty of hiking options available (you can check some of them out here).

 Fly to: Incheon International Airport.
-Take a bus from Sokcho (which leaves every 30 minutes from the Express Bus Terminal is Seoul) or an intercity bus goes to Baekdamsa from Dong Seoul terminal to Baekdamsa.
+Take a bus from Sokcho (which leaves every 30 minutes from the Express Bus Terminal in Seoul) or an intercity bus goes to Baekdamsa from Dong Seoul terminal to Baekdamsa.